MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-countermeasures.md

 Targeted attack with plenty of time; this attacker will open the case, will solder, and will use sophisticated hardware or software.

 Mitigation:
-- Pre-boot authentication set to TPM with a PIN protector (with a sophisticated alphanumeric PIN to help the TPM anti-hammering mitigation).
+- Pre-boot authentication set to TPM with a PIN protector (with a sophisticated alphanumeric PIN [enhanced pin] to help the TPM anti-hammering mitigation).

   -And-